 -

-Ping Website to be sure if it starts
+Pinging the website to be sure whether it starts

 $KeepAliveUrl = "https://website.come/keepAlive" $InitTimeoutSec = 300 $ReInitTimeoutSec = 60 $ThirdTimeoutSec = 5 Write-Host "KeepAliveUrl: " + $KeepAliveUrl; ## Enable TLS 1.2 to allow HTTPS communication [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12 ## The first request after the deployment may take a long time Write-Host "Request page to send a wake-up call and wait $InitTimeoutSec seconds to complete initialization" Invoke-WebRequest -Uri $KeepAliveUrl -TimeoutSec $InitTimeoutSec -UseBasicParsing ## Second request may still take a while as some initialization processes could ## have been started after first request (such as package installation via fridaycore), so smaller timeout here to make sure it is alright Write-Host "Requestto send another wake-up call and wait $ReInitTimeoutSec seconds to complete" Invoke-WebRequest -Uri $KeepAliveUrl -TimeoutSec $ReInitTimeoutSec -UseBasicParsing ## Third and any further requests must be responded within 5s Invoke-WebRequest -Uri $KeepAliveUrl -TimeoutSec $ThirdTimeoutSec -UseBasicParsing